Spatial-Temporal-Textual Point Processes for Crime Linkage Detection: Model

 The rationale for choosing the form of the intensity function as above is tri-fold.
-(1) The influence between events is causal in time: the current event only depends on past events, and their influence decays over time.
-(2) The spatial coefficient measures the correlation between two discrete locations, and the correlation may not decay over the distance since, in our context, crime events are not necessarily linked to what happens in the closest neighborhood (e.g., criminals may travel).
+(1) The influence of incidents is causal: the current incident only depends on past incidents, and their influence decays over time.
+(2) The spatial coefficient measures the correlation between two discrete locations, and the correlation may not decay over the distance since, in our context, crime incidents are not necessarily linked to what happens in the nearby neighborhood (e.g., criminals may travel).
 This approach allows us to capture more complex spatial influence.
-(3) We assume two events with higher textual similarity (measured by their embedding's inner product) are more likely to be linked since text similarity can be due to similar (\emph{M.O.}).
-Moreover, textual similarity kernel based on the inner product leads to the closed-form likelihood function.
+(3) We assume two incidents with higher textual similarity are more likely to be linked since text similarity can imply similar (\emph{M.O.}).
+Moreover, we choose to use the inner product of embedding because it is the most common measure in natural language processing.
+Also, in our setting, this leads to the closed-form likelihood function.